dcchambers/macaw/README.md

 # Macaw

-Better password generation with long, colorful passwords inspired by our parrot friends.

-Named after our colorful, feathered friends that speak (often nonsensical) strings of words.
+Better password generation inspired by our colorful, feathered friends that speak (often nonsensical) strings of words.

 ## About